 With a regular habit of coconut oil pulling, I and my husband have:

 - Whitened teeth and gotten rid of stains

 Whenever I blog about it, ya’ll have lots of questions, so I thought the best way to help you begin coconut oil pulling was to take you step by step with a video.

 I must really love you guys.
 I’m about to post a video of me swishing oil in my mouth.

 Here’s the run down if video isn’t your thing…

 For oil pulling, you want to use the highest quality coconut oil you can get your hands on.
 (Hint: it should smell like coconut oil.
 That means it hasn’t been over-processed.)
 I have found good quality coconut oil at Aldi’s, Wal-Mart, and I know Costco carries good stuff.
 But I also like to purchase mine online because so I get the discount of buying in bulk.
 I often use Nutiva Organic Coconut Oil, but also like the Carrington Farms brand.
 I can get both with free shipping off Amazon.

-If you’re concerned about gagging over a spoonful of oil in your mouth, you definitely want to go for the purest coconut oil you can find, or consider a coconut oil that’s been flavored with essential oils.
-There are now some great products out there for coconut oil pulling enthusiasts who want that fresh, minty flavor as part of their oral health care routine.
+If you’re concerned about gagging over a spoonful of oil in your mouth, you definitely want to go for the purest coconut oil you can find, or consider adding essential oils to flavor it.
+Message me if you need a source for pure oils!

 Step Two: Get the oil in your mouth.

 The morning after you get your coconut oil, scoop out about a teaspoon of oil and put it in your mouth.
 We oil pull first thing in the morning because you’re supposed to do it on an empty stomach, though Dr. Mercola says you can do it anytime.
 My husband or I will pull out the jar of coconut oil and spoon a teaspoon into our mouths, and then leave the jar out for each other.